Dubai Electricity and Water Authority: History

 As of end of 2019, DEWA employs a workforce of 11,727 employees and provides 915,623 customers with electricity and 816,580 customers with water.

-In 2019, DEWA had an installed capacity of 11,400MW of electricity and 470 million imperial gallons of desalinated water per day.
+In 2019, DEWA had an installed capacity of 11,400 MW of electric power and 470 million imperial gallons (2.14 billion liters) of desalinated water per day.

-After using conventional gas-fired power plants for most of its history, DEWA now builds the 5GW Mohammed bin Rashid Al Maktoum Solar Park which is known for breaking several cost records for solar power both from phtovoltaics and from concentrated solar power.
+After using conventional gas-fired power plants for most of its history, DEWA now builds the 5GW Mohammed bin Rashid Al Maktoum Solar Park which is known for breaking several cost records for solar power both from photovoltaics and from concentrated solar power.
 After installing an initial 13 MW (DC) solar plant as the first phase in 2013, a further 200 MW (AC) seconde phase were contracted from developer ACWA Power in January 2015.
 The third phase is an 800 MW PV power plant, which was started in the fall of 2015 and was completed by 2020.
 DEWA plans a 250 MW pumped-storage hydroelectricity at Hatta using 880 million gallons of water 300 meter above a lower dam.